sunainag/bank-token-issue-system/README.md

 **Schema installation:**

-Run the file install_schema.sql present in src/main/resources to set up the database.
+Run the file import.sql present in src/main/resources to set up the database.

 Following tables would be created: